Kwame-Minta2021/Kwame-Minta2021/README.md

 🤖 Robotics Instructor | 🧠 AI/ML Engineer | 🌐 IoT Enthusiast | ⚡ Electronics Enthusiast

 👋 Hey there!
-I'm [Your Name], a passionate robotics enthusiast with a knack for creating intelligent, connected systems.
+I'm FREDERICK , a passionate robotics enthusiast with a knack for creating intelligent, connected systems.
 Here's a bit about me:

 🤖 Robotics Instructor:
 - 📚 Educator: Sharing my knowledge in robotics with a focus on hands-on learning.